 This is why falling from a higher height hurts more.

 - Energy at splat time: 1/2 * mass * velocity2 = mass * g * height

 Ignoring air friction: Terminal velocityThis calculator doesn't take into account air friction.
 But think about what happens if you stick your hand out of the window while driving down the freeway: The wind pushes pretty hard against you.
 That's air friction.
 The faster you're going, the harder it pushes back.
 In fact, it pushes back with the square of your speed, whereas the acceleration of gravity is constant.
 This means that at some point, the force of air against you equals the force of gravity, and you stop accelerating.

-That point is called terminal velocity (see wikipedia article for more information).
-It depends a lot on your position -- something shaped like a bullet will have a higher terminal velocity than something shaped like a flat pancake parallel to the earth, because the latter has more surface area exposed to air friction.
+That point is called terminal velocity (see this wikipedia article for more information).
+It depends a lot on your position — something shaped like a bullet will have a higher terminal velocity than something shaped like a flat pancake parallel to the earth, because the latter has more surface area exposed to air friction.

 The calculator doesn't take any of this into account.
 In practice, terminal velocity on earth will prevent you from going more than about 320 km/h, or about 200 miles per hour.
 If you're lying belly-to-the-earth, you'll only travel about 195 km/h (122 miles per hour).
 As you can see from the graph above, you'd have to fall from higher than 50 meters above the ground for this to really matter much, and at that point, you'd be in enough trouble to not care much.
 Skydivers, however, should go read the Wikipedia article.

 to compute the square root needed for some of the equations, because